 Ever since I was a little girl, I would eat a ham and cheese sandwich as a quick lunch or when I wasn’t feeling well.
-The tasty sandwich became a comfort food that makes me feel better when I am feeling a little crummy.
-What I love about ham and cheese sandwiches is there are so many different ways they can be made!
+Nothing’s changed about that – as an adult, I love me some ham and cheese sammy combos like this grilled ham and cheese sandwich!!

 So ok, take a quick peek at these tips, and you will be devouring a delectable ham and cheese sandwich in no time!
 You can make it as simple or as advanced as your heart desires!

 When Was The Ham and Cheese Sandwich Invented?